VNC Plugin Reference/en

-With bounds, the origin+corner (i.e. the rectangular bounds) of the element are stored in the scene, and this is used to locate the element - independent of what is actually shown on the screen.
+For a bounds locator the origin+corner (i.e. the rectangular bounds) of the element are stored in the scene, and this is used to locate the element - independent of what is actually shown on the screen.
 This kind of locator is useful, if you can get the geometry information from the widget developers, or when the position of the elements remains constant, but its look is changing.
 Of course, expecco cannot verify if what is shown at this position is really the expected element - it will simply trust your given bounds and click or type into those bounds.

 Here, a "prototype bitmap" is kept in the scene information, and the bitmap is "searched" on the screen.
 The actual bounds are then computed dynamically at test-execution time.

 This makes the test less affected by changes in the exact position of the element, but more affected by changes in the look (i.e. changed icons or changed labels).
 The bitmap to be searched can be kept inside the testsuite itself (as attachment) or in external bitmap files.
 In general, it is recommended to keep them inside the testsuite; however, if you can get the set of images from the app development team (from their source repository), it may also make sense to keep them separate.

 When test test is executed, expecco will first scan the whole screen for occurrences of that bitmap pattern, and complain if not exactly one is found.
 If none is found, the pattern is obviously not present on the screen.
 Or was not found for some reason, even if it looks like (read more on image finding below).